-WEEK 2-7
+WEEK 2-8

 In consultation with the practicum instructor and supervisor the student will plan and carry out learning experiences for the children in their care.
-All the planned learning experiences should reflect careful observation of the program and the children's needs, abilities, interests, backgrounds, personalities, and stage of development.
+All the planned learning experiences should reflect careful observation of the program and the children's needs abilities, interests, backgrounds, personalities, and stage of development.

-a) Plan and carry out six activities from several of the following areas:
+a) Plan and carry out experiences from several of the following areas:

 water

 sand and mud

 music

 carpentry

 manipulative play

 audio-visual

 sensory (touch, taste,

-sight, smell, hearing)
+sight, smell, heaning)

+fine and gross motor skills